jylls/MinCompSpin_Greedy/README.md

 A **simulated annealing version** of the optimization procedure can also be found [here](https://github.com/ebokai/MinCompSpin_SimulatedAnnealing), and allow to find a solution closer to the global optimal when the search space becomes too large.

+The program can run for up to 127 variables, which are indexed from i=0 to 126 in the program.

 ----

 This repository contains a code initially developed for the paper Ref.
 [1] on *Statistical Inference of Minimally Complex Models* and later optimised for the paper Ref.[2].
 The code performs a greedy search for the best Minimally Complex Spin Model (MCM) on a basis provided by the user.
 This greedy approach is useful for systems with a large number of variables, `n > 15`.